Synternet/synternet-chain-releases/README.md

 This repository hosts Synternet Chain releases of binary artifacts.

-It also contains a guide for running Validator node.

 ## Requirements

 The following requirements are required to run the node natively.